AtomicNoggin/include/README.md

 ## When loading css files,
- - same-origin files loaded with options.store set to true will be loaded via fetch and inserted in an inline <style> tag.
+ - same-origin files loaded with `options.store` set to true will be loaded via fetch and inserted in an inline <style> tag.
  - all other requests will load via a <link> tag
- - optionally specify the parent node to insert script into with options.parent, otherwise it will use the HEAD tag
+ - optionally specify the parent node to insert script into with `options.parent`, otherwise it will use the HEAD tag

 Resolved promises and/or callbacks will recieve true

 ## When loading html files,
- - files will be loaded via fetch, so be aware of CORS conscerns.
+ - files will be loaded via fetch, so be aware of CORS concerns.
  - Resolved promises and/or callbacks will receive a documentFragment containing the parsed file content.
 ## When loading json files,
- - files will be loaded via fetch, so be aware of CORS conscerns.
+ - files will be loaded via fetch, so be aware of CORS concerns.
  - Resolved promises and/or callbacks will receive a js object containing the parsed file content.

 ## When loading text/unknown file types,
- - files will be loaded via fetch, so be aware of CORS conscerns.
+ - files will be loaded via fetch, so be aware of CORS concerns.
  - Resolved promises and/or callbacks will receive the file content.